Jumpscale/Docs/MultiNode/AgentController1/Architecture.md

 * All database operations are handled by OSIS and different components can connect to OSIS server using OSIS client.
 * More info about [OSIS](../../OSIS/OSIS.md)

-## Centralized HEKA Server
+## Master StatsD Server
-* Every JS Node has a local [HEKA](https://github.com/mozilla-services/heka) server that pushes local stats and logs into the centralized server.
+* Every JS Node has a local [StatsD](https://github.com/etsy/statsd) that pushes local stats and logs into the centralized master StatsD.
 * Collects logs, aggregates stats and pushes them into [InfluxDB](https://www,influxdb.com)

 ## Agent controller
 * It can interact with [OSIS](../../OSIS/OSIS.md)
 * Controls the whole cloud / acts as a Job controller
 * It can schedule tasks on a JS Nodes [i.e start a virtual machine on a CPU Node]
-* Uses [Redis](https://redis.io) database as a task queue system.
+* Uses [Redis](http://www.redis.io) database as a task queue system.

 ## JumpScripts
 * Python scripts that are meant to do certain tasks